isomerpages/cpib-corp-old/press-room/press-releases/_posts/2022-10-19-191022-Seven-Individuals-Charged-For-Alleged-Corruption-In-Relation-To-Contracts-With-SBS-Transit-Limited.md

 7\.
 Singapore adopts a strict zero-tolerance approach towards corruption.
 Any person who is convicted of a corruption offence can be fined up to S$100,000 or sentenced to imprisonment of up to five years or to both.

+8\.
+Companies are strongly advised to put in place robust procedures in areas such as procurement and internal audit to prevent falling victim to corrupt acts by their employees.
+Guidance for companies on measures to prevent corruption can be found in PACT: A Practical Anti-Corruption Guide for Businesses in Singapore, which is available on CPIB’s website.
+Companies are also strongly encouraged to obtain certification under the Singapore Standard (SS) ISO 37001 – Anti-Bribery Management Systems, which is designed to help companies implement or enhance an anti-bribery management system to reduce corporate risk and costs related to bribery.

 Reference Links:

 * [PACT: A Practical Anti-Corruption Guide for Businesses in Singapore](/research-room/publications/anti-corruption-guide-for-businesses/)<br>